LibertyDSNP/eth-sdk-ts/README.md

 ## How to Compile Documentation

+Documentation is deployed on merge to main to GitHub Pages: https://libertydsnp.github.io/sdk-ts/

 - Run `npm run doc` for HTML documentation
 - Run `npm run doc:json` for JSON documentation
-- Run `npm run doc:markdown` for markdown documentation intended to be committed with the update
+- Run `npm run doc:markdown` for markdown documentation (published with the npm package)

 ## Environment Variables